FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 3. Natural Occurrence & Formation

-Geraniol is naturally found in essential oils of several aromatic plants, including rose, citronella, and palmarosa.
-It is also present in small quantities in geraniums and lemongrass.
-Geraniol can be formed through the enzymatic degradation of geranyl pyrophosphate, a common biosynthetic precursor in plants.
-Its presence in natural sources qualifies it for use in products labeled as "natural flavor" or "natural fragrance," depending on the extraction and processing methods used.
+Geraniol naturally occurs in essential oils of several aromatic plants, including rose, citronella, and palmarosa.
+It is biosynthesized in plants via the mevalonate pathway, which is crucial for the production of terpenoids.
+Geraniol's presence in natural sources makes it eligible for "natural flavor" or "natural fragrance" designations, depending on the extraction method and regulatory definitions.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs